This castle ruin is situated near Mount Khaldunzurkh in a valley

 This area in Tuul River valley is called Bor Bulan and it is never droughty in

 summer.
-Mount Zaamar, 20km northeast from the site, is a zone without zud in
+Mount Zaamar, 20km northeast from the site, is a zone without harsh

-any winter.
-(A zud is a Mongolian term for an extremely snowy winter in which
+winter called zud.
+(A zud is a Mongolian term for an extremely snowy winter on which

 livestock are unable to find fodder through the snow cover, and large numbers